EducateUs Strategy

 The full generational shift we are pursuing will take time — we currently estimate it to be a 20-30 year project.
 In addition to tracking the passage of progressive sex ed policy and the effectiveness of its implementation, we are tracking the following signposts of success along the way:

-• Increased voter understanding of comprehensive sex education as a powerful force for social change and justice
+• Increased voter understanding of sex education as a powerful force for social change and justice

-• Rising voter support for comprehensive sex education, and the candidates and legislators who champion it
+• Rising voter support for sex education, and the candidates and legislators who champion it

 • More resources (funds, person-power, etc) actively invested in the movement